ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 9pm, then showers and thunderstorms likely between 9pm and 1am, then a chance
+         <h3>Tonight</h3>Showers and thunderstorms likely before 2am, then a chance of showers and thunderstorms between 2am and 4am, then a chance
-         of showers and thunderstorms between 1am and 4am, then a chance of showers and thunderstorms between 4am and 5am, then a slight chance of showers and thunderstorms.
+         of showers and thunderstorms between 4am and 5am, then a slight chance of showers and thunderstorms.
 Some of the storms could produce heavy rain.
 Mostly cloudy.
 Low around 69, with temperatures rising to around 71 overnight.
-South southeast wind around 5 mph.
+South wind around 3 mph.
          Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">